 Health Coverage Options

 Every student is welcome to receive care at Campus Health Services regardless of insurance coverage.
 While insurance is not required to receive care or treatment, all students are strongly encouraged to have some form of health insurance.
-Proof of health insurance is required for international students.
-NAU Campus Health Services offers both a discount service plan, Louie Care, and a medical insurance plan through the Arizona Board of Regents from Aetna Student Insurance.
+All international students are required to have UnitedHealthCare Student Resources (UHCSR) Student Health Insurance or a waiver from the international office.
+NAU Campus Health Services offers both a discount service plan, Louie Care, and a medical insurance plan through the Arizona Board of Regents from UnitedHealthCare Student Resources (UHCSR) Student Insurance.
 We are contracted with several insurance companies and can bill your insurance company for visits at our health center.
+It is the responsibility of patients to verify coverage before any visit at Campus Health.
 Please visit our Insurance and Payment page for the most detailed reference to who we are contracted with and how to pay for your visit.

 Note: Counseling Services does not bill any insurance.